RustyTheDalek/races/README.md

 As a convenience, each class of vehicle has been separated into different files in the **`vehicles/`** folder.
 Vehicles of class Compacts (0) have been placed in **`00.txt`**.
 Vehicles of class Sedans (1) have been placed in **`01.txt`**.
 Vehicles of other classes have been placed in similarly named files except for class Custom (-1).
 Each of these files contain vehicles taken from **`vehicles.txt`**.
 Vehicles that don't seem to be in my version of GTA 5 are in the **`uknown.txt`** file.

-If you want a race where AI drivers are allowed, type **`/races register 100 2 180 yes`**.
+If you want a race where AI drivers are allowed, type **`/races register none 2 180 yes`**.
 Only the person who registered the race can add AI drivers.
-Buy-in amounts will be set to 0 and there will be no payouts.

 To add an AI driver named **`adam`** at your current location and heading, type **`/races ai add adam`**.
 This only sets the location and heading of the driver.
 Move away from the location where you added the driver, then type **`/races ai spawn adam elegy2`** to spawn a driver in an **`elegy2`** vehicle at the location and heading you set.
 If you do not specify a vehicle, an **`adder`** vehicle is spawned by default.
 To delete an AI driver you added named **`adam`**, type **`/races ai delete adam`**.
 You can delete the driver before or after you spawn the driver.
 To delete all AI drivers, type **`/races ai deleteAll`**.
 To list the names of the AI drivers you added, type **`/races ai list`**.
 If you want to ride as a passenger in the AI's vehicle, move close to the vehicle and press 'F' on a keyboard, 'Y' button on an Xbox controller or 'Triangle' button on a DualShock controller.